What Happens If You Don’t Eat Enough? 9 Ways Undereating Affects Your Body and Mind

 • Get cold or sick often and easily?

 “Learn from a non-diet dietitian how much your body really needs.
 It's difficult to use online calculators or providers that endorse weight loss, because you will likely get a calorie goal that is far too low,” Reeves says.
 “Stay in your lane: don't compare yourself to others or ask your friends how many calories they eat.
-Your body is its own unique machine, and looking at a snapshot from a peer or someone's 'what I eat in a day' is not going to give you the personal guidance you need to thrive.”
+Your body is its own unique machine, and looking at a snapshot from a peer or someone's 'what I eat in a day' video is not going to give you the personal guidance you need to thrive.”

-While the road there can be fraught and challenging, trust that your hard work and commitment will pay off in powerful ways for the rest of your life.
+Undereating effects are widespread and have serious impacts on mental, physical, and emotional well-being.
+But there’s good news: most can be reversed with adequate and balanced nourishment.
+While the road there can be challenging, trust that your hard work and commitment will pay off in powerful ways for the rest of your life.

-There are several symptoms of not eating enough, including food preoccupation and obsession, loss of control around food, amenorrhea (loss of period for more than three months), personality changes like increased irritability, lethargy, and digestive issues like constipation and bloating.
+There are several symptoms of not eating enough, including food obsession, loss of control around food, amenorrhea (loss of period for more than three months), personality changes like increased irritability, lethargy, and digestive issues like constipation and bloating.

 How does undereating affect metabolism?